ajitsingh98/Data-Science-Interview-Questions-Answers/descriptive_statistics.md

 - Order the data from smallest to largest.
 - Consider whether $n$, the number of observations, is even or odd.
-   - If $n$is odd, the median$M$is the center observation in the ordered list.
+   - If $n $ is odd, the median$M $ is the center observation in the ordered list.
 This observation is the one "sitting" in the$(n + 1)/2$  spot in the ordered list.
-   - If $n$is even, the median$M$is the mean of the two center observations in the ordered list.
-These two observations are the ones "sitting" in the$n/2$and$ n/2 + 1$  spots in the ordered list.
+   - If $n $ is even, the median$M $ is the mean of the two center observations in the ordered list.
+These two observations are the ones "sitting" in the$n/2 $ and$ n/2 + 1$  spots in the ordered list.

 </details>